Also known as: walking lunge, walking lunges, dumbbell walking lunge, loaded walking lunge, forward walking lunge

 What is Weighted Walking Lunge?

-A Weighted Walking Lunge is a forward-stepping lunge performed while holding weight.
-It targets the quadriceps, glutes and calves and challenges balance.
-Difficulty is medium—suitable for exercisers with basic strength; focus on controlled descent and driving through the front heel.
+A Weighted Walking Lunge is a forward-stepping lunge performed while holding external weight, alternating legs each step.
+It primarily targets the quadriceps, glutes and calves and is a medium-level lower-body exercise that builds unilateral strength, balance and hip stability when performed with controlled technique.

 How to Do Weighted Walking Lunge